Deforestation in Nigeria: History and context

 Nigeria is recognised for its ecological biodiversity.
 It is considered one of the richest biodiversity hotspots globally, significantly contributing to the country's economic prosperity.
 Historically, significant forest reservations have been established in Nigeria, representing 27% of the total forest cover and 10 per cent of the land area, approximately 96518 km2.
 Two-thirds of these reserves are in the savanna region, while the remaining percentages are in tropical forest zones in the south, freshwater swamps, and mangroves in the coastal region.

 Nigeria's Forest Reserves consist of 1,160 designated areas covering approximately 107527.02 km2.
 These reserves constitute around 11% of Nigeria's total landmass, spread across 362 local government areas.
 Notably, Lewechi forest reserve in Okigwe, Imo state, is the smallest, covering an area of 0.47 km2, whereas Borgu forest reserve in New Bussa, Niger state, is the largest, encompassing an area of 3,786.58 km2.

 In 1960, the country had eight national parks, 445 forest reserves, twelve strictly nature reserves, and 28 game reserves.
 Despite conservation efforts, these areas have experienced high levels of human activities leading to deforestation, encroachment, and degradation.
-The names of the eight national parks and their area sizes in descending order are Gumpti Park (6,670 km2), Kainji Lake Park (5,341 km2), Cross River Park (3,720 km2), Old Oyo Park (2,512 km2), Chad Basin Park (2,258 km2), Yankari Park (2,244 km2), Kamuku Park (1,127 km2), and Okomu Park (1,127 km2).
+The eight national parks are Gumpti Park, Kainji Lake Park, Cross River Park, Old Oyo Park, Chad Basin Park, Yankari Park, Kamuku Park, and Okomu Park.